R. A. P. Clements: Second Boer War

 During the Second Boer War, on 20 November 1899 Clements was selected to take command of the unit that became the 12th Brigade of the 6th Division at Aldershot.
 He departed for South Africa on 4 December with the temporary rank of major general and the substantive rank of colonel.
 Clements took over command on the Colesberg front from Major General John French in late January and held it with lesser forces against the attacks of Boer commander Koos de la Rey.
 On 12 February, after the action at Pink Hill, Clements shortened his line in the face of the Boer advance by retreating to Rensburg siding.
 After the victories of Field Marshal Frederick Roberts on the western front, the Boers retreated and Clements took Colesberg on 28 February.
+He was in command of forces occupying the South-Western part of the Orange Free State in March 1900, including Fauresmith, the second largest city.

 He led his brigade (column) under the command of Archibald Hunter during the advance into the Brandwater Basin during July 1900.
 Due to the slow movement of his supply convoy, the advance of the column into the Drakensberg was delayed until 20 July.
 For the attack of Hunter's force, Clements and Arthur Paget's columns were tasked with attacking Slabbert's Nek in the Boer centre.
 Slebbert's Nek was taken with little resistance and the columns joined Hunter and advanced to Fouriesburg, after which a large Boer force under General Marthinus Prinsloo surrendered to them.

 Clements' column moved into the Magalies valley in September and remained there for the next three months, burning farms there so effectively that the area became a "blackened desert" according to the historian Thomas Pakenham.
 Clements encamped at Nooitgedacht on 8 December, in a position that provided him with a water supply and heliograph communication, though dominated by the Magaliesberg.
 His 1,200-strong force was attacked at dawn on 13 December by more than 1,500 Boers under de la Rey and Christian Frederick Beyers.
 The three hundred dispersed pickets he had posted on the ridge were swiftly overrun and surrendered.
 After Boer fire was directed on his camp, Clements began a retreat with the remaining half of his force to Yeomanry Hill in the valley, out of range of the Boers on the ridge.
 Due to Boer exhaustion and looting of his camp, Clements managed an orderly retreat towards Pretoria that afternoon.
 Clements subsequently commanded the districts of Pretoria and Standerton-Heidelberg.
 He was mentioned in dispatches on 4 May 1900, 16 April 1901, and 29 July 1902, and received the Queen's medal with three clasps and the King's medal with two clasps.
 Following the end of the war in June 1902, he held a staff appointment at Cape Town for several months, then arrived home on the SS Saxon in late December 1902.